 No!
-Glancing through your competitor’s online website and social media posts don’t count as competitive analysis?
+Glancing through your competitor’s online website and social media posts doesn’t count as competitive analysis.

 Establishing an edge over your competitors will be your trump card.
 Some of the best companies in the world keep a close watch on what their competitors are doing.
-As the famous proverb goes: keep your friends close and keep your competition closer.
+As the famous proverb goes, keep your friends and your competition closer.
 You could very well be missing out on valuable insights if you don’t.

-Now that we have spilled the secret on winning this game for you let’s give you another good news.
-You can keep a tab on your competitors through a competitor analysis survey software, spending half the time and efforts you would otherwise.
+Now that we have spilled the secret of winning this game, let’s give you another good news.
+You can monitor your competitors through competitor analysis survey software, spending half the time and effort you would otherwise.

 In this article, we are going in detail about: